View and manage Amazon EKS and Fargate service quotas - Amazon EKS

 Amazon Fargate service quotas

 The Amazon Fargate service in the Service Quotas console lists several service quotas.
-The following table only describes the quota that is applicable to Amazon EKS.
 You can configure alarms that alert you when your usage approaches a service quota.
 For more information, see Creating a CloudWatch alarm to monitor Fargate resource usage metrics.

 New Amazon accounts might have lower initial quotas that can increase over time.
 Fargate constantly monitors the account usage within each Amazon Region, and then automatically increases the quotas based on the usage.
 You can also request a quota increase for values that are shown as adjustable.
 For more information, see Requesting a quota increase in the Service Quotas User Guide.